hotkit/pgasio/README.md

 ### Benchmark results

-Development has just started on pgasio, but the initial simple query based message exchnage already shows the
+Development has just started on pgasio, but the initial simple query based message exchnage already shows that it is possible to have a lot more performance.
 Initial benchmarking shows that pgasio is typically between twice as fast and ten times as fast as going through libpq and libpqxx.

 After running `pgbench -i -s 10` the following times are observed, see the [examples](./examples/) for the `csj` and `stats` programs: